 Light your cast with one lamp, and light your easel with bright ambient room light or a second lamp.
 Make sure the cast lamp is the only light hitting your cast.
 You may want to construct a 3-sided shadow box by taping together black foam core, to block extra light from hitting your cast.

-If the light on your cast is too bright your terminators will be very sharp and you won’t have a soft gradient of halftones to shade when you start turning form.
+Halftone lighting If the light on your cast is too bright the terminators (the soft rounded form edges of the shadows) will be too sharp and you won’t have a soft gradient of halftones to shade when you start turning form.
 If you need to reduce the light on your cast, tape a piece of translucent vellum loosely over the light (being mindful of fire hazard).

-A student is drawing casts in this watercolor by William Chambers: "The Townley Collection in the Dining Room at Park Street, Westminster" created in 1794/1794:
+(Above) A student is drawing casts in this watercolor by William Chambers: "The Townley Collection in the Dining Room at Park Street, Westminster" created in 1794/1794

-A student draws from a cast in the lower left corner in this etching by by Jacobus Stradanus: "The Workshop of Jan van Eyck", 1555:
+(Above) A student draws from a cast in the lower left corner in this etching by by Jacobus Stradanus: "The Workshop of Jan van Eyck", 1555.